airvzxf/archlinux-battery-discharging/README.md

 - Test the beep six times with a frequency of 1250, a duration of 0.5 seconds, and a wait between each beep of 1.3 seconds.
+    - **Note:** This option must go at the end of the other options.
+Otherwise, the other options will have no effect.
     - Commands:
         - `battery-discharging --frequency 1250 --duration 0.5 --wait 1.3 --test 6`
         - `battery-discharging -f 1250 -d 0.5 -w 1.3 -t 6`